 RAF Quick Response Grant

-Quick Response Grants are intended to assist regional artists, arts organisations and communities to take up professional or skills development or small project opportunities.
+Quick Response Grants are intended to assist regional artists, arts organisations and communities to take up professional or skills development or small project opportunities that arise at short notice.

 This program has been set up to be responsive to projects that fall outside the scope of other funding opportunities.
 Applicants must clearly explain why there is no other suitable funding program for their project.

-The Quick Response Grant program is open to applications from 1 January 2021.
-There will be two allocations per year.
+The Quick Response Grant program is open to applications on an ongoing basis by financial quarter.
+There will be two allocations in 2021.
 They will be open on an ongoing basis until funds are expended each round.

 Applicants must reside in postcodes classified as regional using the Modified Monash Model Map.
 The applicant’s physical address must be MMM Classification 2 or above.
 To check how your address is classified visit the Doctor Connect Locator Map.